quasarframework/quasar/docs/src/pages/quasar-cli/developing-spa/deploying.md

 ## General deployment

-The first step in deploying you Quasar SPA is always to build a production-ready bundle of your files, which gets rid of development statements and minifies your source.
+The first step in deploying your Quasar SPA is always to build a production-ready bundle of your files, which gets rid of development statements and minifies your source.

 To produce such a build use Quasar CLI with the following command
 ```bash